Text by James Bow

 - Diesel City Bus, Toronto Transit Commission, Toronto (Ontario), 1991.

 - Toronto Transit Commission 7200-7251, Canadian Public Transit Discussion Board Wiki, Website.

 - Canadian Public Transit Discussion Board Wiki

-Thanks to Mike Vainchtein for his updates and additions to this web page
+Thanks to Mike Vainchtein and Evan McCausland for their updates, corrections and additions to this web page